ayebiahwea/ayebiahwea.github.io/README.md

 Finally, I will used neighborhood data by Zillow to spatially join the requests to the neighborhoods to visualize the number of vehicle abandonment in the neighborhoods of Philadelphia.

 ### Required Packages:
-Python: pandas, numpy, scikit-learn, itertools, matplotlib.pyplot, IPython.display, seaborn, altair, datashader.
+Python: pandas, numpy, scikit-learn, itertools, matplotlib.pyplot, IPython.display, seaborn, altair, datashader, folium.